 Perhaps God is using that person as a way of warning us.

 Warnings are meant to help us avoid troubles and disasters!
 Sometimes our troubles can get very bad before we will ‘wake up’ and SEE that Yahuwah Elohim [the LORD God] has been sending us warning signals.

 In Balaam’s case, the only thing that was physically troubling at this point in the account was his ‘crushed foot’ (Numbers 22:25) .

 We need to carefully consider our troubles.
-Though troubles and sorrows are often mysterious and very difficult to understand, we should ask Father what He may be trying to teach us, or trying to warn us about.
+Though troubles and sorrows are often mysterious and very difficult to understand, we should ask Father – “What are You trying to teach me?”
 We should ask Him what we need to learn as we are going through a low time, through a difficult time, through what seems like a ‘valley’.